Manchester Black: The New 52

 Manchester Black is resurrected following The New 52 continuity reboot and depicted as an executive at S.T.A.R.
 Labs.
 Black created Algorithm, an artificial intelligence that commits acts of terrorism throughout New York City to lure the Teen Titans to S.T.A.R.
 Labs, where he stages an attack against himself to be saved by the Titans and gain their trust.
 He then proposes a partnership; suspicious of Black's intentions, Red Robin agrees to it, but sends Beast Boy to investigate him.

 In 2016, DC Comics implemented a relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.
 Black is restored to his original look and powers, though his hair is black rather than purple.
 Black takes Jon Kent, the young Superboy, hostage and removes his powers, forcing him to watch images of his parents fighting off his creatures and suffering.
 Before Black can attack the Kents further, Jon's friend Kathy Branden uses her powers to create telepathic feedback, trapping Black's consciousness in the body of a cow.

 Some time later, a restored Black is cornered by the authorities for various crimes likely stemming from improper use of his powers at his flat in South London.
 Black nearly escapes through use of his telepathy before he is shot in the back by a sniper and taken into custody by Superman.
 Awakening in the Fortress of Solitude, Black finds himself in a strange device healing his wounds and restoring his mobility as Superman asks for his help in saving the world.
 While Black initially rejects this request, he decides to put aside his combative past with Superman and help him reform the Authority to save the world before it is too late.

 Following the liberation of Warworld, Black is revealed to have been an informant for Lex Luthor, though his adventures with Superman ultimately changed his allegiances.
 Black taunts Luthor, claiming that while Luthor is obsessed with Superman, Superman rarely thought of or mentioned Luthor while on Warworld.
 Angered, Luthor tortures Black and uses his abilities to wipe the knowledge of Superman's identity from most of Earth's population, killing him in the process.
+Black returns in an astral form and tricks Superboy-Prime into punching the fabric of reality, bringing him back to life.